opensafely-core/job-runner/DEVELOPERS.md

 [Actions reference](https://docs.opensafely.org/actions-intro/) for more information.

-An action can define `outputs`; these are persisted on disk and made available to subsequent actions in the workspace, and users who have permission to log into the server and view the raw files.
+An action can define `outputs`; these are persisted on disk and made available to subsequent actions in the workspace, and to users who have permission to log into the server and view the raw files.

 The runner takes care of executing dependencies in order.
 By default, it skips